- Home

 Decorative Material

-Decorative rods, shepherds hooks, or iron stands, commercially purchased or privately built, will be allowed only if the rod is permanently attached within the monument foundation.
+Decorative rods, shepherd hooks, or iron stands, commercially purchased or privately built, will be allowed only if the rod is permanently attached within the monument foundation.
 Anything hung from a rod must be secured to prevent it from blowing off.
 The rod and any items secured to the rod must not obstruct any maintenance procedure.
 The use of tiles, lawn ornaments, brick, gravel, crushed rock, wood bark, or similar materials on any lot is strictly prohibited.